The Rockets took over sole possession of York-Adams Division I with a stunning 50-24 victory over York High on Homecoming Night.

 "It's fantastic, I'm as giddy as a little school girl," Spring Grove head coach Russ Stoner following the dazzling display of offense."To put 50 points on any team is amazing.
 This is my first year being an offensive coordinator.
 All I do is call the plays."

-The players took care of the
+The players took care of the rest on Friday night.

 Junior running back Jeff Delaughter rushed for a career high 260 yards and scored three touchdowns.
 Senior quarterback Matt Runge supplied the balance by passing for 213 yards and three touchdowns, two to Logan Hagerman and one to Austin Nee.

 "My goal was to get 234 (rushing yards) so I could break 1,000," Delaughter said.
 "That (the 260) made my day."

 Delaughter and his teammates set the tone by driving for touchdowns on their first two possessions.